 Kelly Brogan, M.D. is a holistic psychiatrist, author of the NY Times Bestselling book, A Mind of Your Own, Own Your Self, the children’s book, A Time For Rain, and co-editor of the landmark textbook, Integrative Therapies for Depression.
 She is the founder of the online healing program Vital Mind Reset, and the membership community, Vital Life Project.
 She completed her psychiatric training and fellowship at NYU Medical Center after graduating from Cornell University Medical College, and has a B.S. from M.I.T. in Systems Neuroscience.
-She is board certified in psychiatry, psychosomatic medicine, and integrative holistic medicine, and is specialized in a root-cause resolution approach to psychiatric syndromes and symptoms.
-She is on the board of GreenMedInfo, Price-Pottenger Nutrition Foundation, Functional Medicine University, Pathways to Family Wellness, Mindd Foundation, SXSW Wellness, Chickasaw Nation Wellness, and the peer-reviewed, indexed journal Alternative Therapies in Health and Medicine.
+She is specialized in a root-cause resolution approach to psychiatric syndromes and symptoms.
+She has held board positions on GreenMedInfo, Price-Pottenger Nutrition Foundation, Functional Medicine University, Pathways to Family Wellness, Mindd Foundation, SXSW Wellness, Chickasaw Nation Wellness, and the peer-reviewed, indexed journal Alternative Therapies in Health and Medicine.
 She is certified in KRI Kundalini Yoga.

 - Integrative Holistic Medicine, ABIHM (2017)

 - NYU School of Medicine, Faculty, Clinical Instructor; Fellowship in Consultation-Liaison Psychiatry (2009)

-- NYU School of Medicine, NY Resident in Psychiatry; NYU Reproductive Psychiatry Program
+- NYU School of Medicine, Resident in Psychiatry; NYU Reproductive Psychiatry Program (2008)

 - KRI Kundalini Yoga Teacher Training Certification (2015)